JanoshWerlen/ZHAW_ML2_Project/README.md

     - use login "1" and password "1"

-Motivation and Evaluation can be found under Project_Files
+Motivation and Evaluation can be found under Project_Files within the Jupyter-Notebooks 1-3